-It’s already potentially possible to reach an audience of billions with a lot less marketing spend than you would have required five or ten years ago.
-In fact, for those firms looking to get the most out of a relatively tight marketing budget, digital is a godsend.
+Embrace the digital age – digital marketing is a great leveller for the industry.
+It’s already possible to reach an audience of billions with a lot less marketing spend than you would have required five years ago.
+For those firms looking to get the most out of a tight marketing budget, digital is a godsend.

+Rankings in legal directories, as well as receiving recognition from awards such as The Law Society or The Lawyer Awards, all contribute to creating profile and reinforcing reputation.
 Don’t dismiss these as industry-only reputation builders because they can have a very positive impact beyond the legal sector too.